lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 I1: I know about the history, can you tell about the challenges.

-M: After some thought, I told that solving mathematical problems is something that NLP applications are not good at.
+M: After some thought, I said solving mathematical problems is something that NLP applications are not good at.

 Here, he asked can you give an example.
 I told him that if you give a maths problem to chatgpt (like problem of integration etc), there are high chances that it will not be correct.

 I1: Can you tell how do we solve this problem ?

-M: I told that I feel we are solving the problem in a wrong way.
+M: I feel we are solving the problem in a wrong way.
 That is for example if you want to solve a integration problem, you should know what is a function, what is a limit, what is a derivative and then what is the integral.
 So ideally there should be state where we should update the knowledge.
 Like first updating with function, then limits, derivates etc. This way of updating state is not present in transformers (which the modern LLM's use) and I feel that if we do this then we can solve this.

 I1: So which of models have this property ?

-M: I told that RNN's, LSTM's they are more suitable and also I feel that these models are more intuitive, that is we have internal state which get's updated after input from each timestep.
+M: I said RNN's, LSTM's they are more suitable and also I feel that these models are more intuitive, that is we have internal state which get's updated after input from each timestep.

 I1: So do RNN's, LSTM's perform very well on this task ?

-M: I told that no they don't perform (I didn't tell this the interview but I was gesturing that even they don't perform, this is the direction we should take.
+M: I said no, they don't perform (I didn't tell this the interview but I was gesturing that even they don't perform, this is the direction we should take.
 But then don't know if the professor understood what I wanted to say)

 Till here, the interview was downhill.
 Like there was no sync.
 Also the reason I started by telling the history of NLP was to tell that even though we are performing really good with transformers etc but we don't have a view like state. (in case of RNN, LSTM we have)